OpenNebula/vOneCloud-docs/source/verification/marketplace_apps.rst

 Modify context parameter to add a SSH public key.
 Marking as check "Add SSH contextualization"

 Mark as check "Add Network contextualization" to allow OpenNebula can modify IP Address on the VM.

 .. image:: /images/marketplace_template_update_context.png

 .. note:: Refer to OpenNebula doc "vCenter Contextualization and Customization" for more details about contextualization.

-- Now you can follow the steps provice in the previous verification :ref:`Run a Virtual Machine <run_vm>` to instantiate a new VM from this template
+- Now you can follow the steps provided in the previous verification :ref:`Run a Virtual Machine <run_vm>` to instantiate a new VM from this VM Template.

 - Alternatively you can go to ``Templates --> VMs`` , select the template and click on "Instantiate"

 .. image:: /images/marketplace_template_instantiate.png

-- Choose a VM name or leave empty if you want OpenNebula rename the VM, and change the parameters you need to modify as cpu, ram.. and click on "Instantiate"
+- Choose a VM name or leave empty if you want OpenNebula rename the VM, and change the parameters you need to modify as CPU, Memory... and click on "Instantiate"

 .. image:: /images/marketplace_template_instantiating.png

-Once the instantiating is completed, check the IP in ``Instances --> VMs``
+Once the instantiation is completed, check the IP in ``Instances --> VMs``

 .. image:: /images/marketplace_instance_ip.png

+That's it!
+You have a fully featured and healthy cloud environment.
-And try to connect by SSH to the VM
+And connect to the VM using SSH

 .. image:: /images/marketplace_instance_ssh.png